 phi29 DNA Polymerase is a highly processive recombinant polymerase with exceptional strand displacement activity, which allows for highly efficient isothermal DNA amplification.
 The enzyme is capable of up to 70 thousands base insertions per binding event.
 The polymerase also possesses a 3’to 5’ proofreading exonuclease activity acting preferentially on ssDNA or RNA.
 Therefore 3′-modified primers are recommended.
+Available in small to bulk quantities and at unbeatable prices guaranteed.

 - Recombinant polymerase derived from the Bacillus subtilis phage phi29 and over-expressed in E. coli.